Frequently asked questions about our practice

 There’s no set timeline—some people come for a few months, while others stay longer for ongoing support.
 Therapy length depends on your needs, goals, and progress.
 You and your therapist will revisit this over time and adjust together.

-No—you don’t need a diagnosis.
+No-you don’t need a diagnosis to start or even to continue therapy.
 Many people seek therapy for stress, relationships, burnout, or personal growth.
 Some insurance companies require a diagnosis for reimbursement, but you and your therapist can talk about what makes sense for your situation.

 Yes—therapy helps you recognize anxious thought patterns, calm your nervous system, and build coping tools.
 Anxiety often lessens as you practice new ways of responding.
 Even if it doesn’t disappear completely, many people find it becomes far more manageable.